Samin-Solouki/Hybrid-CNN-LSTM-RUL-Prediction-Health-Condition-Classification/README.md

 ### **Project Level**:
 Master’s level — Advanced deep learning and data mining project in the field of **Predictive Maintenance (PdM)** and **Cyber-Physical Systems (CPS)**.

+*You may find the report of the project under the name "Hybrid-CNN-LSTM-RUL-Prediction-Health-Condition-Classification_ Solouki.PDF"*

 ---

 ### **Project Highlights**